bbolker/stat794_bigdata/dsatcl_notes_emma.md

 * I got bored here... this feels like maybe something to skip for now...

 # 6 Project Management with Make
 "I hope that by now you have come to appreciate that the command line is a very convenient environment for working with data."
-Young person question: why do we not learn how to use the terminal/command line properly prior to grad/professional work/did old people (not actually old, but not like 20) (I swear I'm not calling you old Ben...) also just have to learn it on their own?
+Young person question: why do we not learn how to use the terminal/command line properly prior to grad/professional work/did old people (not actually old, but not like 20) (I swear I'm not calling you old Ben...) also learn it on their own?

 ## 6.1 Overview